-where is the potential intensity calculated in the usual way from the local sea surface temperature and atmospheric sounding, is the perturbation of the upper tropospheric geopotential, which we here evaluate at 400 hPa, away from climatology, and are the surface exchange coefficients for enthalpy and drag, and and are the absolute temperatures at the surface and 400 hPa.
+where is the potential intensity calculated in the usual way from the local sea surface temperature and atmospheric sounding, is the perturbation away from climatology of the upper tropospheric geopotential, which we here evaluate at 400 hPa, , and are the surface exchange coefficients for enthalpy and drag, and and are the absolute temperatures at the surface and 400 hPa.
 In what follows, we approximate the coefficient multiplying in (1) by a constant value, 1.3, a reasonable estimate of the mean value of the coefficient.

 Beginning with an upper cold cyclone in an environment of otherwise zero potential intensity, Emanuel (2005) simulated the development of a WISHE-driven cyclone using the axisymmetric, nonhydrostatic hurricane model of Rotunno and Emanuel (1987).
 The cold, moist troposphere under such an upper cyclone proves to be an ideal incubator of surface flux-driven cyclones with characteristics nearly identical to those of tropical cyclones.
-One interesting facet of the process is that the anomalous surface enthalpy flux destroys the parent upper cold low over a period of a few days.
+One interesting facet of the process is that the anomalous surface enthalpy flux destroys the parent upper cold low over a period of a few days, through the action of deep convection.
+This in another way in which cyclops are distinguished from tropical cyclones, which tap spatially extensive regions of high potential intensity.

 Why it matters